xcart/xcart-docs/_pages/kb_en/modules/product_questions.md

    ![cus-question-popup.png]({{site.baseurl}}/attachments/ref_2FZ36bkz/cus-question-popup.png)

-If the visitor is a registered customer, the name and email fields in the popup will be pre-completed with the information from their profile, and the customer will only have to type in their question and submit it.
+If the visitor is a registered customer, the name and email fields in the popup will be pre-completed with the information from their profile, and the visitor will only have to type in their question and submit it.
 If the visitor is a non-registered customer (or a customer who is not signed in), all the fields will be blank, and the visitor will have to complete them.

 The email field is optional.
 If the user asking a question specifies their email address, the answer will be emailed to them as well as published on the product page.
 Also, before submitting their question, a customer can make it a public or a private one.
 Private questions (and answers to them) are visible only to the users who asked them.